tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 `
 # Validating

+The validating (running a validator) section will be tested/documented once I have enough testnet ETH for a deposit.
+I am both mining and asking for testnet ETH from the community.

 # Appendix A
 Stopping the docker process from running seems a bit problematic.
 When hitting ctrl + c you are asked to hit ctrl + c again to terminate or "enter" to enter the console mode.
 In my experience repeating ctrl + c did not work.
 I now chose to hit ctrl + c once then "enter" once to access the console mode.
 Once I am in the console I type quit and this gets me back to my Ubuntu command line where I can clean up using the following step.